Income tax brackets in South Africa for 2026: An easy guide

 How to calculate tax from salary

 Various online platforms provide a digital calculator to establish your tax income, including details about the other aspects of your income, like pension and provident funds, that impact it.
-The calculator includes:
+The SARS tax calculator for the income tax brackets in South Africa for 2026 includes:

 • The year you wish to calculate income tax for.